anismiles/html-learning-adventure/docs/chapters/chapter1/index.md

 <h1 style="color: purple;">This heading will be purple!</h1>
 ```

-Think of it as whispering styling secrets to each HTML tag!
+Think of it as whispering styling secrets to each HTML tag! **Remember our Box Model Foundation?** CSS is how you control every part of each box - the content, padding, border, and margin.

 ### CSS Properties - Your Styling Toolbox